abdfaizaan/mslearn-openai/Instructions/Labs/fine-tuning.md

 Prompt engineering could be less cost-effective if you need to provide a large number of instructions to accomplish something similar to what you would get with a Fine-Tuned model, as you'd consume tokens with every request sent.

-Hosting a Fine Tune model also has its cost, but on medium to high volumes, that cost would be mostly irrelevant, so operational cost efficiency could be a driver for Fine Tuning.
+Hosting a Fine-Tune model also has its cost, but on medium to high volumes, that cost would be mostly irrelevant, so operational cost efficiency could be a driver for Fine-Tuning.

 ---